 If you are working on a long project, or if you've got several jobs on the horizon, then buying probably makes sense given that rental costs add up quickly the longer a job goes on.
 A multi-purpose piece of equipment that can be used for various projects is a great asset to any job site.

 Want to know how much it costs to rent the equipment you need?
-See pricing for all equipment and machinery online at Tiger Plant.
-For more questions and information, contact us on 01793 886444 or email email@example.com.
+See pricing for all equipment and machinery online at Tiger Plant, or contact us today if you have any questions.
+Make sure to check out our FAQ page, and keep an eye on our blog for the latest news and information.